improve-ai/tracker-trainer/README.md

-# Improve AI Gym | Track Decisions | Train Models
+# Improve AI Tracker - Track Rewards for Scoring & Ranking

-The Improve AI Gym makes it easy to deploy *reinforcement learning* systems in production. *Reinforcement learning* is a type of machine learning where desirable behaviors are rewarded and undesirable behaviors are punished.
-A numeric reward is assigned for each decision.
-By aligning rewards with business metrics, such as revenue, conversions, or user retention, reinforcement learning automatically optimizes your app to improve those metrics.

-With reinforcement learning you can easily optimize any variable, content, and configuration in your app and quickly implement personalization and recommendation systems. **It's like A/B testing on steroids.**

-The Gym is a scalable stack of serverless services that you deploy on AWS.
-A such, all data remains private to you and there are no operational dependencies on third parties other than AWS.
+The Tracker is a stack of serverless components that run on AWS to cheaply and easily track JSON items and their rewards from Improve AI libraries.
+These rewards are joined with the tracked items that they're associated with and used as input to training new scoring and ranking models.

 # Deployment